laki5000/AuthService/README.md

-# ASP.NET + Angular Practice Project
+# ASP.NET + Angular Authentication & Authorization Practice Project

-A practice project demonstrating a full-stack application with ASP.NET backend and Angular frontend.
+A practice project demonstrating authentication, authorization, and secure access control in a full-stack application built with ASP.NET and Angular.

 ---